kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 [`test/integration/daemonset/`][test/integration/daemonset/] — the clearest
 statement of what this KEP does:

-- Node with both conditions `True` → DaemonSet Pod deleted and not recreated.
+- Node with both conditions `True` → non-critical DaemonSet Pod deleted and not recreated.
 - Node with `GracefulNodeShutdownInProgress=True` only → Pod is recreated
   (proves the AND is deliberate).
 - Node with `DrainInProgress=True` only → Pod is recreated.
+- Node with both conditions `True` and a `system-node-critical` DaemonSet → Pod is recreated until `GracefulNodeShutdownCriticalPhase=True` is added, then deleted and not recreated.
 - Reader enabled against a node already carrying both conditions `True` → suppressed until cleared (the writer-agnostic reader; exercised deliberately so the rollout-ordering requirement is backed by a test).